 The grower agrees to deliver a specific quantity and quality of grain for a determined delivery period.
 The grower sets the futures price, leaving the basis open and the cash price undetermined until the basis price is set.
 The basis price must be set before a specific date on the HTA contract with CHS Drayton in order to avoid having the basis automatically set by that date.

-A Basis Contract allows the grower to lock in their basis now but lock in futures price at a deferred date.
+A Basis Contract allows the grower to lock in their basis now but lock in a futures price at a deferred date.

 The grower agrees to deliver a specific quantity and quality of grain for a determined delivery period.
 The basis is locked in on the contract at this time.
 The final price of the contract is determined at a future date, as indicated on the grower’s contract with CHS Drayton, by locking in the futures price and adding/subtracting the basis value on the grower’s contract.